HSS Study Abroad 2022

 Ideally, we will secure a partnership with the International Commission for the Protection of the Danube River, where students will volunteer several times a week.
 If timing allows, students will also volunteer for and/or participate in Vienna’s version of Danube Day, an event celebrated annually across Europe in late June, featuring everything from scientific presentations to folk performances.

-From the CSUF catalog: “Writing expository prose for non-English majors.
+“Writing expository prose for non-English majors.
 Precision in rhetoric and development of individual style by concentration on matters of diction, audience, emphasis and persuasion.
-Meets upper-division writing requirement for approved majors, with a grade of ‘C’ (2.0) or above.”
+Meets upper-division writing requirement for approved majors, with a grade of ‘C’ (2.0) or above.” *Please confirm with an advisor in your major department.

 The program fee includes the following items: